 Owners often report good initial pain relief from their Simmons mattress, including a minimization of pressure points.

 However, the prevention and reduction of pain – such as back, hip and shoulder pain – is generally not a long-term strength of the bed nor is it a strength of innerspring mattresses in general.

-This is mainly because of premature sagging / compression which includes the development of body impressions, often at least partially undermines pain relief.
+Sagging / compression, including the development of body impressions, often at least partially undermines pain relief.
 At least 16% of Beautyrest owners report that sagging is a cause of pain, especially back pain.
 An additional 10% say pain is caused by too much firmness or too much softness.

 See Mattresses and Pain Relief for more analysis.